You can help protect Eastern Lowland Gorillas in Africa simply by donating your old mobile phones.

 One of the biggest threats to Eastern Lowland Gorillas is the mining of minerals such as coltan, a metallic ore used in mobile phones and other electronic devices.
-As demand for technology increases, so too does the mining of vital gorilla habitat.
+As demand for mobile phones increases, so too does the mining of vital gorilla habitat.
 Not only does this destroy forests, but the smartphone manufacturing process involving land clearing and mining and transport of precious minerals, means that smartphones generate a larger carbon footprint than any other consumer electronic device.

 Make a big difference

 Donating your used mobile phones helps raise important funds for the Gorilla Doctors, who are the only organisation able to provide life-saving medical care to fragile wild gorilla populations in Africa.
 The forest is the hospital they work in to treat gorillas injured or impacted by human activities, such as those associated with mining for minerals that go into making our phones.

 Every phone makes a big impact.
 An estimate of how phone collections can help wild gorillas is below:

 - 10 phones = petrol needed for Gorilla Doctors to reach the forest to monitor the health of gorillas

 - 50 phones = anaesthetic to help provide veterinary care to an injured or ill gorilla